 I have tried a handful of times to ditch my old-fashioned to-do lists for tech-based lists.
 Each time it seems like a no-brainer—download an app and have my to-do lists on all my devices anywhere I go.
 Friends swear by apps such as Wunderlist and Todoist, and their enthusiasm was contagious.
 But I learned through experience that digital list-making simply isn’t for me.
 I found myself grabbing a pen and scrap of paper every time I thought of something new, or printing out my lists so I could have the satisfaction of physically crossing off completed items.
 (Come on, don’t you love that?)

-Whether it’s task management software or how you file invoices, virtual scheduling or email automation, the best system for you is the one you will actually use!
+Whether it’s task management software, how you file invoices, or whether you use an online meeting scheduler or email automation, the best system for you is the one you will actually use!

 The bottom line: A system only works if it works for you.

 2. Just because a colleague works one way doesn’t mean you have to.